Cultural Considerations in Advocacy: French-Speaking Africa

 For most of French-speaking Africa, oral pleadings generally follow the same legal traditions as in other civil law jurisdictions.
 In particular, the oral aspects of the proceedings are not emphasised as much as they would be in a common law context.
 It is therefore not unusual to see experts and witnesses relegated to a secondary role.

-In a case quite recently brought before the CCJA, one party had decided to request a law professor to clarify a point of local law crucial to the resolution of the dispute.
+In a recent case brought before the CCJA, one party had decided to request a law professor to clarify a point of local law, which was critical to the resolution of the dispute.
 The opposing party objected to this request by arguing that the CCJA’s Arbitration Rules, in the 1999 version, did not explicitly provide for the recourse of the parties to an expert, which is true.
-Indeed, the Rules only explicitly provided that arbitrators may have recourse to such experts.
+The Rules explicitly provided that only the arbitrators may have recourse to experts.

-Another cultural consideration in French-speaking Africa is that parties may not be used to the intricacies of cross-examination.
+Another cultural consideration in French-speaking Africa is that parties may not be accustomed to the intricacies of cross-examination.
 This can derail the arbitration proceedings.

 In an investment dispute in which a West African government was respondent, the claimant had decided to have a certified accountant testify and had submitted a lengthy affidavit from this witness.
-The claimant’s counsel, of a civil law background, apparently did not consider so carefully the conditions under which his witness could be heard.
-Indeed, in civil law courts, not only is it extremely rare to hear witnesses but, if they are heard, they are unlikely to be cross-examined.
+The claimant’s counsel, with a civil law background, apparently did not consider so carefully the conditions under which his witness could be heard.
+In civil law courts, not only is it extremely rare to hear witnesses but, if they are heard, they are unlikely to be cross-examined.

-It is finally worth noting that arbitrators with a French-speaking African background – although that reflects a general attitude of arbitrators with a background in civil law training – are generally less interventionist than their common law counterparts.
+It is finally worth noting that arbitrators with a French-speaking African background – although that reflects a general attitude of arbitrators with a civil law background – are generally less interventionist than their common law counterparts.
 This is notably true in the context of oral presentations, which are often uninterrupted, or the examination of experts and witnesses, where leading questions are often tolerated.

 Written pleadings are the sacrosanct aspect of legal proceedings in French-speaking Africa.
 This is a key cultural consideration and comes as no surprise considering that civil law traditions are predominant in these countries.
 From the practitioner’s perspective, written pleadings constitute the main means of persuasion while oral advocacy is to some extent secondary and treated more as a superfluous exercise.
 This explains why certain practitioners are still reluctant to use transcripts, let alone have recourse to the use of a transcriber during oral hearings.

-Situations such as we have described above arise because parties and their counsel were not well versed in international arbitration practices.
-However, there has been a noticeable diminution of those differences, and while they will – and should – continue to exist to a certain extent, the wide acceptance of international arbitration as a peaceful means of resolving commercial and international law conflicts is no longer in question.
-That applies to French-speaking Africa as well, where much progress has been made.
+Situations such as those described above arise because parties and their counsel were not well versed in international arbitration practices.
+However, those differences are lessening, and while they will – and should – continue to exist to a certain extent, the wide acceptance of international arbitration as a peaceful means of resolving commercial and international law conflicts is no longer in question.
+That applies to French-speaking Africa where much progress has been made.
 It is thus just a question of time before modern international arbitration practices are reflected in all quarters.

 The famous French anthropologist and philosopher Claude Lévi-Strauss was a firm supporter of cultural diversity as the source of all creation and progress.
-He was dead right and modern international arbitration practice is squarely a field that has been shaped and inspired by various cultural approaches, and which has benefited from the best of many spheres.
+He was dead right, and modern international arbitration practice is squarely a field that has been shaped and inspired by various cultural approaches, and that has benefited from the best of many spheres.

 Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Comoros, Congo, the Democratic Republic of the Congo, Equatorial Guinea, Gabon, Guinea, Guinea-Bissau, Côte d’Ivoire, Mali, Niger, Senegal and Togo.